Loneliness and social relationships – 14 tips to connect with others

 Social situations can be stressful for everyone, but we can use simple stress-management techniques, such as deep breathing, to help us manage these situations effectively.

 By implementing these tips, we can deepen our connections with others, build new friendships, and overcome feelings of loneliness.
-Remember that building strong social connections takes time and effort, but the rewards are worth it.
+Building strong social connections takes time and effort, but the rewards are worth it.

-If you are feeling overwhelmed or you are struggling, call Suicide Call Back Service on 1300 659 467.
+If you are feeling overwhelmed or are struggling, call Suicide Call Back Service on 1300 659 467 or click the chat button on the right for online counselling.
+The service is free, and our counsellors are available 24/7.

 If it is an emergency, dial 000.